xDaryamo/puccini/puccini-tosca/README.md

 ### Format

-The default format for output is YAML, but you can select JSON, XML, or CBOR instead with `--format/-f`.
+The default format for output is YAML, but you can select JSON, XML, CBOR, or MessagePack instead with `--format/-f`.
 Note that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).
 For this reason we also support a "compatible JSON" format ("cjson") that adds that type information.
 You would need specialized code to be able to consume this format.